Narrow Minds and Narrow Bodies – To Denver with the New United, Aer Lingus and FlyBe – BHX-DUB, DUB-EWR-LAX-DEN, DEN-SFO-EWR-BFS, BHD-BHX

 Eventually, the videos played.
 Firstly with Jeff looking godly around Chicago O’Hare…

 Then the actual safety video.

-The plane pushed back and it begun the taxi around SFO, finally lining in a queue of 5 planes readying for departure.
+The plane pushed back and it began the taxi around SFO, finally lining a queue of 5 planes readying for departure.

 Soon enough we turned away from the bay area and begun tracking eastwards to Newark NJ.

 This is a way too short cabin for my liking…

 In terms of IFE this bird was kitted out with LiveTV’s IFE product (with the introduction channel showing adverts mainly).
 Which is fine and dandy… for $6.99 a flight.
 So we all know what happens next.